hfa3/hfa_send/README.md

 ```

 Notes:
-- This seems to run fine on Node 20 even though it specs Node 16
+- This seems to run fine on Node 20 (in development) even though it specs Node 16.
+Trying to run in production on node 20 caused misc issues.

 ---